21st Century Cures Act

 The 21st Century Cures Act is a United States law enacted by the 114th United States Congress in December 2016 and then signed into law on December 13, 2016.
 It authorized $6.3 billion in funding, mostly for the National Institutes of Health.
 The act was supported especially by large pharmaceutical manufacturers and was opposed especially by some consumer organizations.

 The approval of drugs and devices would be streamlined, according to supporters, and treatments would reach the market more quickly.
 The argument made by opponents was that it would allow the marketing of riskier or less effective treatments by allowing the approval of drugs and devices on the basis of flimsier evidence, bypassing randomized, controlled trials.

 The bill incorporated the Helping Families In Mental Health Crisis Act, first introduced by then-Congressman Tim Murphy, R-Pa., which increased the availability of psychiatric hospital beds and established a new assistant secretary for mental health and substance use disorders.

 Content

 Research and drug development

 Division A, titled "21st Century Cures," contains provisions related to National Institutes of Health funding and administration, reducing opioid abuse, medical research, and drug development.

+Expanded access transparency

+Section 3032 of the Act requires pharmaceutical manufacturers to make their policies regarding expanded access (compassionate use) publicly available.
+A 2021 analysis of this provision found that while large companies with FDA-approved products have largely complied, significantly fewer small and pre-approval companies have made these policies public as required.